 Alignment with the user’s query intent is arguably the top factor.
 LLMs (and their retrieval modules) strive to find content that directly answers the question or fulfills the user’s intent, even if that content isn’t from the top of the traditional search rankings.
 In practice, this means a highly relevant niche page can outrank more general high-SEO pages in an AI answer.
 For example, in a Semrush study, nearly 90% of ChatGPT’s cited webpages were ones ranking below the top 20 in Google for the same query.
 This indicates the AI is zeroing in on pages that specifically answer the question, rather than those with broadly high PageRank.
 LLMs use their superior language understanding to match on semantic relevance: a page that might not be an SEO powerhouse but has a paragraph perfectly answering a nuanced question can be chosen because the model “knows” it’s a good fit.

 Implication: Invest in content formatting not just for human UX but for machine parsing.
-This includes using the correct HTML elements (for example, marking questions in an FAQ with or and answers in tags, or using for comparisons).
-One outcome of the Semrush research was that Google’s SGE AI Overviews frequently pull from sites like Quora and Reddit – platforms that have a straightforward Q&A or threaded structure.
+This includes using the correct HTML elements (for example, marking FAQ questions with heading tags like H3/H4 and answers in paragraph tags, and using proper list/table markup for steps and comparisons).
+One outcome of the Semrush research was that Google AI Overviews frequently pull from sites like Quora and Reddit – platforms that have a straightforward Q&A or threaded structure.
 Users ask clear questions and get distinct answers there, which the AI can repurpose.
 Ensuring your site’s content is comparably structured (clear question -> answer format) can put you on par with those Q&A sources in the eyes of the AI.

 Trustworthiness and Source Authority (E-E-A-T for AI)